ipikuka/next-mdx-remote-client/README.md

 The `next-mdx-remote-client` exports additional versions, say, the `hydrateAsync` and the `MDXClientAsync`.

-These have additional props and options, but here, I don't want to give the details since **I created these for experimental** to show the `import` statements on the client side don't work.
+These have additional props and options, but here, I don't want to give the details since **I created these for experimental** to show the `import statements` on the client side don't work.
 You can have a look at the github repository for the codes and the tests.

-**The main difference is that the eval of the compiled source takes place in a useEffect** on the browser, since the compile source has `await` keyword for the `import` statements.
+**The main difference is that the eval of the compiled source takes place in a useEffect** on the browser, since the compile source has `await` keyword for the `import statements`.

 ```typescript
 import { hydrateAsync, MDXClientAsync } from "next-mdx-remote-client/csr";